 11 potentially surprising ways your careers service can help you

 - Interview simulators.
-At universities such as Strathclyde and Oxford Brookes, you can practise your interview skills online.
-For example, at Oxford Brookes you can have a go at answering typical interview questions, record and review your answers, and find advice from actual employers on how to answer their questions.
+These allow you to practise your interview skills online.
+You might, for example, have a go at answering typical interview questions, record and review your answers, and gain advice from actual employers on how to answer their questions.

 - Podcasts on career-related topics.
-For example, the University of Glasgow has a fortnightly Sound Tracks podcast in which its hosts interview Glasgow graduates from around the world about their career journeys.
+Your university might have a podcast in which hosts interview alumni about their career journeys, for instance.

 - Exclusive work experience and volunteering programmes.
 Many careers services run programmes designed to give you real-world experience that are only available to students at your university.
-For example, at the University of Oxford you could join the student consultancy (which involves working as part of a team of students to help a local organisation to solve a business problem or strategic issue) or join the agency (where you'll work in a marketing or advertising role to help a local organisation).
-Meanwhile the University of Birmingham offers overseas internships, and internships in start-ups, small businesses and social enterprises, that are exclusive to its students.
+This could include working with other students to help a local organisation solve a business problem or opportunities for internships with start-ups or small businesses.

 - Funding for business ideas.
-Careers services and enterprise centres sometimes offer funding to help you explore or develop an idea for a new business, charity or social enterprise.
-For example, the University of Hertfordshire offers a £600 summer award to try out a business idea over a summer vacation and an enterprise fund of up to £2,000 to help you launch your business.
+Careers services and enterprise centres sometimes offer funding to help you explore or develop an idea for a new business, charity or social enterprise..

 - YouTube vlogs and tutorials.
-Careers advice and 'how to' guides are available to view from the comfort of your own room.
-For example, the University of Glasgow offers advice and inspiration via its fortnightly Coffee and careers vlogs and practical application tips via its Quick learn YouTube tutorials.
+Careers advice and 'how to' guides are often available to view from the comfort of your own room.

 - Online courses and webinars.
 Your university may have opportunities to sign up for more formal online learning opportunities.
-For example, the University of Glasgow currently offers online courses in exploring and applying for careers and the University of Hertfordshire covers topics such as finding work as a freelancer, setting up your own business and for women in STEM and for international students.
+Topics might include exploring and applying for careers, finding work as a freelancer, setting up your own business or advice specific to women in STEM or international students.

 - CV builder tools.
-Check whether your university does as Oxford Brookes does and offers a CV builder tool, allowing you to type details of your qualifications and experience in and get a professional CV out.
+Check whether your university offers a CV builder tool, allowing you to type details of your qualifications and experience in and get a professional CV out.

 - Office space for your start-up business.
 Many universities offer dedicated services to help students and graduates with start-up businesses.
 Often this includes the option of office space, which can bring benefits such as informal networking opportunities with other student/graduate entrepreneurs and shared facilities such as printers.
 Be aware, though, that in some cases you'll need to pay for this office space.

 - Face-to-face courses on a surprising variety of topics.
 Some careers service courses are rather more unexpected than, say, CV workshops.
-How about, for example, personal development for women (run by the University of Oxford) and mindfulness (run by Oxford Brookes)?
+Some universities, for example, have run courses on personal development for women and mindfulness.